tc39/proposal-temporal/docs/plainmonthday.md

 **Returns:** a new `Temporal.PlainMonthDay` object.

 This static method creates a new `Temporal.PlainMonthDay` object from another value.
-If the value is another `Temporal.PlainMonthDay` object, a new object representing the same month and day is returned.
+If the value is a `Temporal.PlainMonthDay`, `Temporal.PlainDate`, `Temporal.PlainDateTime`, or `Temporal.ZonedDateTime` object, a new object representing the object's same month and day is returned.
-If the value is any other object, it must have `month` and `day` properties, and optionally a `calendar` property, and a `Temporal.PlainMonthDay` will be constructed from these properties.
+If the value is any other object, it:

-If the `calendar` property is not present, it will be assumed to be `Temporal.Calendar.from('iso8601')`, the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).
+- Must have a `day` property
+- Must have either a string `monthCode` property OR both `month` and `year` integer number properties.
+- May have a `calendar` property.
+If omitted, the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates) will be used by default.

+Some calendars like Hebrew or Chinese have leap months which causes `month` to be ambiguous without knowing the year.
+Therefore, if neither `monthCode` nor `year` is provided, a `RangeError` will be thrown (regardless of calendar used) to encourage calendar-independent code.

 Any non-object value will be converted to a string, which is expected to be in ISO 8601 format.
+For the ISO 8601 calendar, only the month and day will be parsed from the string.
+For other calendars, the year and calendar are also parsed in addition to month and day.
-Any parts of the string other than the month and the day are optional and will be ignored.
+Any other parts of the string are optional and will be ignored.
 If the string isn't valid according to ISO 8601, then a `RangeError` will be thrown regardless of the value of `overflow`.

 The `overflow` option works as follows:

-- In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value.
+- In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value, with "nearest" defined by the calendar.
 - In `reject` mode, the presence of out-of-range values will cause the function to throw a `RangeError`.
+  If `day`, `month` and `year` are provided, that calendar date must exist in the provided calendar or a `RangeError` will be thrown.

 > **NOTE**: The allowed values for the `thing.month` property start at 1, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).